aws-samples/implement-column-level-encryption-in-amazon-redshift-with-aws-glue-and-aws-lambda-udf/README.md

 4. Upload the CloudFormation template file in the [CloudFormation create stack page](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template) to deploy the solution.
 5. Enter a name for the CloudFormation stack (for example, `aws-blog-redshift-column-level-encryption`).
 6. For **RedshiftMasterUsername**, enter a user name for the admin user account of the Amazon Redshift cluster or leave as default (`master`).
 7. For **RedshiftMasterUserPassword**, enter a strong password for the admin user account of the Amazon Redshift cluster.
+> Please note that the password should be between 8 and 64 characters in length, and contains at least one uppercase letter, at least one lowercase letter, and at least one number.

 ![alt text](/images/CloudFormationCreateStack.png)